Purple (Stone Temple Pilots album): Recording

 In at least one case, the band moved outside the formal studio setting to record.
 For "Pretty Penny", O'Brien arranged for them to record at Harptone Studios using a two-inch eight-track tape machine.
 The informal space made the group feel at ease, especially after their MTV Unplugged performance.
 The session took place in a living room, where the band recorded the track live with minimal overdubs in a short time.
 (Note: According to the album's liner notes, "Pretty Penny" was recorded at Harptone Studios.
 The drummer Eric Kretz has also recalled recording the song at the home of Clay Harper, though he did not refer to it by name.)
 As the drummer Eric Kretz put it, "And that's how that song should be, and this is where Brendan shines extra bright with his ideas."
 During the main sessions, Weiland often joined after the instrumental work had been completed.
 He recorded his vocals in the evenings, after the rest of the band had finished their parts for the day.
 O'Brien handled these vocal sessions with Weiland separately from the group's daytime tracking.
 Despite this split schedule, Weiland completed all of his vocals in just one week.

 The band worked with minimal oversight from their record label.
 According to the members, Atlantic Records gave them considerable creative latitude during the process.
 O'Brien also preferred to keep industry personnel out of the studio, a practice the label respected.
 Despite some interpersonal strain during the sessions, partly attributed to fatigue after over a year of touring, the band completed the album as planned.
 At one point, members briefly considered halting the process, but ultimately regrouped and finished the recording.
 In retrospect, the group described these tensions as typical of their circumstances at the time, rather than as signs of lasting conflict.
-Purple was completed and delivered to the label on schedule.
-The band credited their prior experience with O'Brien, their pre-production efforts, and their familiarity with the studio process for the speed and focus of the recording.
 Shortly afterward, Weiland entered treatment, officially described as "psychological fatigue", though he later acknowledged it was his first attempt at drug detoxification.